 September 27, 1969, Kentucky hosted the 8th ranked Ole Miss Rebels and beat them by one point 10-9.
-This was John Ray’s first year as Kentucky’s head coach.
-In four years, Ray was 10-33.
+The victory came in the 1st year as head Coach for John Ray.
+In four years, Ray went 10-33.
 His biggest win came on this night when he beat Archie Manning.

-On September 27, 1982, the Kentucky New Era reported that the Maxey Flat disposal site was being closed due to “radioactive leakage.”
+On September 27, 1982, the Kentucky New Era reported that the Maxey Flat disposal would close due to “radioactive leakage.”
 Although no immediate health hazard was reported, “the potential [was] still there.”
 State Natural Resources confirmed that radioactive material had escaped burial trenches and leaked beyond the borders of the 250-acre site.
 The Maxey Flat Low-Level Radioactive Waste (LLRW) facility is a Superfund site in Hillsboro, Fleming County which served as a dumpsite for 832 government agencies and corporations until 1977.

-September 27, 1987, Perry A. Clark and a friend were shot while canoeing on the South Fork of the Kentucky River.
-This location was just inside Owsley County at the Clay County line.
+September 27, 1987, Perry A. Clark and a friend got shot while canoeing on the South Fork of the Kentucky River, just inside Owsley County at the Clay County line.
 The area is 11 miles south of Booneville in Owsley County off of KY 11, near Bishop Bend Road.
-Both victims were ambushed and shot by unknown assailant(s) from the bank of the river.
+The ambush came from unknown assailant(s) from the bank of the river.
 Mr. Clark died at the scene.
-The other victim was able to escape and survived his injuries.
-Perry A. Clark was a white male age 35 of Nicholasville.
+The other victim escaped and survived his injuries.
 The State Police request help resolving this murder.

-September 27, 2005, Lynndie Rana England from Ashland was sentenced to three years in prison and dishonorably discharged from the Army for her involvement in the Abu Ghraib torture and prisoner abuse scandal.
+September 27, 2005, Lynndie Rana England from Ashland received three years in prison and a dishonorably discharge from the Army for her involvement in the Abu Ghraib torture and prisoner abuse scandal.
 She was one of eleven military personnel convicted in 2005 by Army courts for mistreating detainees and other crimes connected with the tortures.

 September 27, 2013, Ft.
 Knox’s Human Resources Command released a memo stating that the Army had paid out $16 million over a 2 ½ year period to service members who were deserters.
-This was the second time since 2006, the Army made this mistake.
-The reason given was the failure of commanders to fill out paperwork promptly.
+This was the 2nd time since 2006 the Army made this mistake.
+The reason; commanders failed to do paperwork promptly.